 Travelling from Kenya to Tanzania

-From Nairobi: The easiest and cheapest way to cross from Kenya into Tanzania overland is to get a bus to go from Nairobi to Arusha.
-However if you want comfort, I suggest getting a shuttle bus.
-These cost around $20 and they can be organised by most hotels, tour companies or travel agents.
-Flights from Nairobi to Kilimanjaro airport are relatively frequent, but again, expensive compared to buses.
+The cheapest way to cross from Kenya into Tanzania overland is to get a bus to go from Nairobi to Arusha.
+However if you want comfort, I suggest getting a shuttle bus which takes around 6 or 7 hours.
+The Impala and Riverside Shuttle companies are the most popular.
+These cost around $15 – 20 and can be organised by most hotels, tour companies, travel agents or directly at their offices.

 Arusha is the gateway for the Serengeti and the Ngorongoro Crater, but it’s also a great place in itself to regroup before carrying on with your adventures.
 It’s pretty easy to get around and about as laid back as an African city can get, plus there’s lots of nice cafes where you can get a good piece of cake and a decent cup of tea or coffee.
 It’s pretty too, with purple jacaranda trees lining many of the roads.